ln2t/cvrmap/README.md

 }
 ```

 In this example, the `sub-01/func/sub-01_task-gas_physio.tsv.gz` must have only one colunm, giving the CO2 readings at a sampling frequency of 100 Hz, in the units of `%` (which means 'percentage of co2 concentration').
-If the CO2 readings are in mmHg (which is also a common units), the the "Units" field must be "mmHg".
+If the CO2 readings are in mmHg (which is a common unit), the "Units" field must be "mmHg".
 CVRmap converts percentages to mmHg automatically.
-Finally, the total duration of the CO2 reccording must not necessarily match the duration of the BOLD acquisition: if needed, CVRmap trims or uses a baseline interpolation automatically.
+Finally, the total duration of the CO2 recording must not necessarily match the duration of the BOLD acquisition: depending on the case, CVRmap trims or uses a baseline extrapolation automatically.

-The rawdata must also have been processed using fMRIPrep.
-A typical fMRIPrep (https://fmriprep.org/en/stable).
+The rawdata must also have been processed using fMRIPrep (https://fmriprep.org/en/stable).
 A minimalistic fMRIPrep call compatible with CVRmap is:

 ```
 fmriprep /path/to/bids_dir /path/to/derivatives/fmriprep participant --fs-license-file /path/to/fslicense --use-aroma --output-spaces MNI152NLin6Asym
 ```

-Note that this include the AROMA flag of fMRIPrep.
+Note that this includes the AROMA flag of fMRIPrep.
 If more output spaces are required for the computation of CVRmaps, say in original, participant's space, then the fMRIPrep call must be adapted by modifying the `--spaces` options accordingly.
 For instance:

 ```
 fmriprep /path/to/bids_dir /path/to/derivatives/fmriprep participant --fs-license-file /path/to/fslicense --use-aroma --output-spaces MNI152NLin6Asym T1w